open/close all folders

 - Transformers Prime downplayed Pink Means Feminine by making Arcee blue, with just pink touches.

-- In Gravity Falls, Gravity Is a Harsh Mistress is downplayed.
+- Gravity Is a Harsh Mistress is downplayed.
 When Dipper and Mabel run off a cliff, they fall down at a realistic speed, but instead of falling forward in an arc, they go straight forward, then down.